 My passion is trying to uncover and solve the big problems that affect life in neighborhoods, particularly those in communities policymakers typically neglect.

 Before joining the LA Times, I spent six years at Voice of San Diego, a nonprofit news site, where I led the organization’s investigative efforts.
 I also have regularly written and contributed to breaking news and feature stories for the New York Times, the Washington Post and The Atlantic.
-I grew up in Philadelphia, which means I have a giant chip on my shoulder.
+I’m a graduate of Georgetown University in Washington D.C.
+And I grew up in Philadelphia, which means I have a giant chip on my shoulder.